International Federation of Library Associations and Institutions

-The International Federation of Library Associations and Institutions (IFLA) is the leading international body representing the interests of people who rely on libraries and information professionals.
-An independent, non-governmental, not-for-profit organization, IFLA was founded in Scotland in 1927 and maintains headquarters at the National Library of the Netherlands in The Hague.
-IFLA sponsors the annual IFLA World Library and Information Congress, promoting universal and equitable access to information, ideas, and works of imagination for social, educational, cultural, democratic, and economic empowerment.
+The International Federation of Library Associations and Institutions (IFLA) is an international body representing the interests of people who rely on libraries and information professionals.
+A non-governmental, not-for-profit organization, IFLA was founded in Scotland in 1927 with headquarters at the National Library of the Netherlands in The Hague.
+IFLA sponsors the annual IFLA World Library and Information Congress, promoting access to information, ideas, and works of imagination for social, educational, cultural, democratic, and economic empowerment.
 IFLA also produces several publications, including IFLA Journal.

-IFLA closely partners with UNESCO, resulting in several jointly produced manifestos.
+IFLA partners with UNESCO, resulting in several jointly produced manifestos.
 IFLA is also a founding member of Blue Shield, which works to protect the world's cultural heritage when threatened by wars and natural disaster.

 History

 IFLA was founded in Edinburgh, Scotland, on 30 September 1927, when library associations from 14 European countries and the United States signed a resolution at the celebration of the 50th anniversary of the Library Association of the United Kingdom.
 Isak Collijn, head of the National Library of Sweden, was elected the first president.
 The first constitution was approved in Rome in 1929 during the World Congress of Librarianship and Bibliography.

-During the 1930s the first library associations from outside Europe and the US joined, these being China, India, Japan, Mexico and the Philippines.
+During the 1930s the first library associations from outside Europe and the US joined: China, India, Japan, Mexico and the Philippines.
 By 1958 membership had grown to 64 associations from 42 countries.
 A permanent secretariat was established in 1962.
 By 1970 there were 250 members from 52 countries.
 The secretariat was moved to The Hague in 1971.
-By 1974 IFLA membership had become virtually global with 600 members in 100 countries.
+By 1974 IFLA membership stood at 600 members in 100 countries.

 Membership criteria were expanded beyond library associations in 1976 to include institutions, i.e. libraries, library schools and bibliographic institutes.
 At this time, the word Institutions was added to the organisation's name.
 Since then further new categories of membership have been created, including personal affiliates.